-- Achieve 45 percent tree canopy coverage for the overall Plan Area on both public and private property. - All new street and landscape tree plantings should have a minimum of 1,000 cubic feet of soil volume per tree.
-This shall not apply to forest mitigation and forest restoration areas.

-Heat Island

-Reduce urban heat island temperatures using Nature-Based Climate Solutions which are sustainable planning, design, and engineering practices that integrate natural features into the landscape to mimic nature in the built environment such as trees, shrubs and native plantings, bioretention facilities, gardens, vegetated open spaces, and green roofs.
+- All new street and landscape tree plantings should have a minimum of 1,000 cubic feet of soil volume per tree.
+This shall not apply to forest mitigation and forest restoration areas. - Heat Island - Reduce urban heat island temperatures using Nature-Based Climate Solutions which are sustainable planning, design, and engineering practices that integrate natural features into the landscape to mimic nature in the built environment such as trees, shrubs and native plantings, bioretention facilities, gardens, vegetated open spaces, and green roofs.